 This fun card was made by cutting out letters to say ‘Thank You’ on the front and letting the background show through.
 I happened to have some die-cut flowers that I glued on to make the ‘o’ in ‘you’ but you can cut that letter out too if you don’t.

 – A blank note card with a pattern on the front and an envelope.
 (I got a box of blank ones in the card area of a Chapters Indigo Bookstore, with an assortment of patterns, which come in very handy for quick card making.
-Here is something similar from Amazon.)
+Michael’s carries similar card bases, too.)

 – Print out of the words in block letters, to use as a guide-line.